Salt Lake City Intermodal Hub: Utah Transit Authority (UTA)

 Salt Lake Central is the name of UTA portion of the Salt Lake Intermodal Hub and that is the station name used on all route maps and schedules (bus, the FrontRunner, and TRAX).
 The intermodal hub is in the Free Fare Zone of Downtown Salt Lake City which allows transportation patrons that both enter and exit bus or TRAX service within the Zone to ride fare free.
 The intermodal hub is also located within the Quiet Zone, so all trains (including Amtrak's) do not routinely sound their horns when approaching public crossings within this corridor.
 Unlike most FrontRunner and TRAX stations, there is only a small Park and Ride lot in close proximity to Salt Lake Central.

 Local bus

 There are also multiple UTA Bus service routes that include Salt Lake Central as one of their stops.
 Local bus service is provided to all areas of Salt Lake City, as well as a few other cities within Salt Lake County.
-Additional service to the Summit County area is provided through PC-SLC Connect, where connections with High Valley Transit to Park City can be made.
-(The PC-SLC Connect will no longer service Salt Lake Central beginning December 11, 2022, due to staffing shortages.)
+Bus service is also provided to the Kimball Junction Transit Center in Summit County via High Valley Transit, where connections with Park City Transit can be made.
+Previously UTA offered service from the hub to Park City via the PC-SLC Connect, but ended that service on December 11, 2022.